GeorgeSittas/map-coloring/README.md

 ```

 ### Input format
-The input format is specified in [this](https://github.com/GeorgeSittas/map-coloring/blob/master/src/parse.c) file
+The input format is specified [here](https://github.com/GeorgeSittas/map-coloring/blob/b7a8202f630aaae24cd155c7556905c39ec7b3a2/src/parse.c#L1-L20).

 ### Random map generator
-An additional map generator program (see genmap.c) is also provided.
+An additional map generator program (see [genmap.c](https://github.com/GeorgeSittas/map-coloring/blob/master/src/genmap.c)) is also provided.
 See the\
 "Usage" section below for instructions on how to use it.

 ### Compilation